This vignette describes how to use Qploidy

 # Select a sample to be evaluated

-samples <- unique(roses_data_standardized$data$SampleName)
+samples <- unique(simu_data_standardized$data$SampleName)

 head(samples)

-sample <- "262_97_4"
+sample <- "Tetraploid1"

 # Proportion of heterozygous loci, BAF (Qploidy standardized ratio), and zscore by genomic positions

-p <- plot_qploidy_standardization(x = roses_data_standardized,
+p <- plot_qploidy_standardization(

 sample = sample,